Pedro-Revez-Silva/letter-practice/README.md

 - **Print-Ready Output**: Generates HTML pages optimized for A4 printing
 - **Guide Lines**: Automatically uses the font's built-in guide lines for proper letter formation

+## Available Languages

+The app includes a language switcher with:
+- **Portuguese (PT)** - Default
+- **English (EN)**

+Click the language button in the top right to switch between languages.

 ## How to Use

 1. **Open `index.html`** in your web browser
 2. **Enter a Google Font name** (e.g., "Playwrite PT Guides", "Playwrite PT", "Caveat")
 3. **Select letters** to practice:
    - Click individual letters
-   - Use "Todas" (All), "Vogais" (Vowels), or "Limpar" (Clear) buttons
+   - Use quick select buttons (All/Vowels/Clear)
 4. **Choose case options** (optional):
-   - Toggle "Apenas Maiúsculas" for uppercase only
+   - Toggle "Uppercase Only" for uppercase only
-   - Toggle "Apenas Minúsculas" for lowercase only
+   - Toggle "Lowercase Only" for lowercase only
    - Leave both off for both cases
 5. **Add combinations** (optional):
-   - Toggle "Incluir Combinações" on
+   - Toggle "Include Combinations" on
    - Enter letter combinations separated by commas
-6. **Click "Gerar Folhas de Prática"** (Generate Practice Sheets)
+6. **Click "Generate Practice Sheets"**
 7. **Print or Save as PDF** from your browser (Ctrl/Cmd+P)

 ## Page Format